 The cheapest way to store solar energy over many hours, such as the five to seven hour evening peak demand now found in more places around the world is in thermal energy storage.
 As solar PV adoption has risen – covering daylight hours – peak demand now typically is during the evening.
 Energy storage is a key to a renewable energy-powered world.
-As the thermal form of solar, concentrated solar power (CSP) is ideally suited to storing solar thermally.
+As the thermal, dispatchable form of solar, concentrated solar power (CSP) is ideally suited to storing solar thermally and delivering solar on demand.

 There are several ways the various CSP technologies receive the heated fluid to store thermal energy from the sun, but once ready to store, a huge metal tank – like the one pictured above – stores the hot liquid, whether in molten salts (at about 565°C) for power tower CSP or in a heat transfer fluid (at about 400°C) for parabolic trough CSP.
-(See How CSP works)
+(See How CSP works: power tower, trough, Fresnel or dish)

 Harvesting the solar for thermal energy storage